Nek5000/Nek5000/tools/exo2nek/README.md

    - For 2d meshes use z=0
    - Sideset ids are stored in the 5th argument of the fluid bc array
    - The "real" BC's have to be specified in the .usr file using the sideset ids
-   - Periodic BC's are not supported
+   - Periodic BC's are not supported yet
    - Conjugate heat transfer (v and t-mesh) is not supported

 ## BUILD INSTRUCTIONS